Naduva hat-trick as Fiji roll S.Africa at Hamilton Sevens

-Hamilton (New Zealand) (AFP) - A flying Alasio Sovita Naduva bagged three tries as Fiji came from behind for a shock win over South Africa in the final of the World Rugby Sevens Series in Hamilton on Sunday.
+Hamilton, New Zealand, Feb 4, 2018 (AFP) - - A flying Alasio Sovita Naduva bagged three tries as Fiji came from behind for a shock win over South Africa in the final of the World Rugby Sevens Series in Hamilton on Sunday.

 It was the first time Fiji have made a final this season and the win lifted them from fifth to third on the table as they became the fourth different winner in four legs.